icp4a/automation-decision-services-samples/practice/DecisionModeling/step6/description.md

 If these conditions are met, the decision logic can be expressed in terms of universal rules, applied to the values of a multi-valued node.
-In Automation Decision Services, those rules are formulated with the help of quantifiers.
+In Decision Intelligence, those rules are formulated with the help of quantifiers.

 #### Limitations